isomerpages/obs-oac/_resources/Accreditation.md

 which will form the basis of a future national certification and accreditation scheme.
 Anticipate developments on local accreditation scheme from 2025 onwards.</p>
-<p>Here are some examples of accredited providers of different activities
+<p>Here are some examples of accreditations that you can undertake as an
-who have undergone the various accreditation process:</p>
+OAE provider.</p>
 <hr>
 <h4>Association for Challenge Course Technology (ACCT) Operation Accreditation</h4>
 <p>The Operation Accreditation is a review process administered by ACCT.